 Cursillo means “A short course” and literally is a “short course in Christianity” or a “short course in Christian Living.”
 It is a three day, intensive study and experience of how to better live your life as a Christian.
 The weekends are led by a team of Cursillistas (def: one who has attended a Cursillo) of about 50-60 people.
 The team consists of lay directors, clergy, musicians and cooks.

 Cursillo began in Majorca, Spain in the Roman Catholic Church.
 Cursillo in the United States began when two Spanish pilots were in America in the 1940’s.
 Cursillo is now in many states as well as Europe, Canada, Australia and South America.
 Lutheran Cursillo of Southern California held its first set of weekends in June, 1990.
 LCSC was developed from other three day movements such as Episcopal Cursillo and Walk to Emmaus (Methodist).
 LCSC uses Lutheran Theology and is led by Lutheran Clergy.
 You must be an active member at a Lutheran church to attend.

 There is no sponsorship from either the Evangelical Lutheran Church in America (ELCA), or the Lutheran Church Missouri Synod (LCMS), which are the two main governing bodies of the different synods of the Lutheran Church.
-Weekends are held at St. Joseph’s Catholic Retreat Center in Rosemead, California (about 30 minutes east of downtown Los Angeles).
-We have also hosted a few weekends at El Camino Pines Lutheran Camp in Frazier Park, CA. This camp is in the mountains and provides a beautiful setting for the weekend.
-About 30-40 pilgrims can attend a weekend, with another 50-60 on each team.
+Weekends are held at Cursillo House in Pomona, CA. We have also hosted a few weekends at El Camino Pines Lutheran Camp in Frazier Park, CA. This camp is in the mountains and provides a beautiful setting for the weekend.
+About 25 pilgrims can attend a weekend, with another 50-60 on each team.